King Charles III to begin most significant US visit: What to know

 “As a result, much of the focus was on posture and body language – and I think that’s what we’ll be looking for again.”

-However, Vovk noted that the dynamic may shift on US soil.
+However, Vovk noted that the dynamic might shift on US soil.

 “Mr Trump has the home-field advantage here, and it will be interesting to see whether he goes off script,” he said.